12 Best Rangefinders For Bow Hunting in 2023 – Reviews And Buying Guide

 With its slick back color and a CR2 lithium battery included in price, this option will not disappoint users aesthetically, nor in terms of features.

-It has a long-range capacity of up to 1,000 yards and 6x magnification, so it's no slouch.
+It has a ranging capability of up to 1,000 yards and 6x magnification, so it's no slouch.
 And we love some of the features it comes with.

 We particularly enjoyed the fact that the continuous scan mode provides eight seconds of feedback, and its target priority switch mode means you can hunt multiple targets easily, whether they're six yards away or 1,000.